 First-time users get 1 month for free when they begin a subscription.

 Lemonaid is a telehealth company that offers treatments for various conditions, such as acne, hair loss, hot flashes, and hypothyroidism.
-The consultation fee costs $25, but the price of medications can vary, as it depends on the individual’s insurance company.
+The consultation fee costs $25, but the medication price can vary, depending on the individual’s insurance company.

 Nurx is another telehealth company that offers birth control and treatments for conditions such as acne, migraine headaches, and oral and genital herpes.
-Each consultation costs $15, and the price of medication varies depending on a person’s insurance.
-Learn more about Nurx.
+Each consultation costs $15–$80, depending on the health condition a person would like to speak about.
+The price of medication varies depending on a person’s insurance.

 • $39 for a one-off consultation